The New App Store Moment: Why ChatGPT Apps Are 2026's Biggest Distribution Opportunity

 Those who saw differently built some of the most valuable companies of the following decade.

-We're at the same moment with ChatGPT Apps.
+We're at the same moment with AI applications.
 The platform exists.
-The users are there—800+ million of them, every week.
-The development tools are accessible.
-The discovery algorithms favor new entrants.
+The users are there—900 million of them, every week.
+The development tools have matured to the point where building is accessible.
+The discovery algorithms still favor new entrants.

 What's missing is your presence.

 The businesses that move now will establish positions that become increasingly difficult to challenge.
-Those that wait will face a landscape where every valuable category has an incumbent, every user has established habits, and the opportunity cost of delay has compounded into permanent competitive disadvantage.
+Those that wait will face a landscape where every valuable category has an incumbent, every user has a default tool, and the opportunity cost of delay has compounded into permanent competitive disadvantage.

-The question isn't whether this opportunity is real.
-The question is whether your organization will be positioned to capture it.
+The only question is whether your organization will be positioned to participate.

 Frequently Asked Questions